Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Selecting the right one that suits you best can be tricky.
 And it takes time to narrow it down.

-While there are many promising apps on the market, not all of them are suitable for all types of learners.
+While many promising apps are on the market, not all are suitable for all types of learners.
 So, finding the one that will keep you motivated and consistent during your Korean studies is crucial.

 Because of my extensive testing and reviewing of over 50 Korean-learning apps, you don’t have to guess what they will be like.